sensorium/Mozzi/README.md

   - EXTERNAL_DAC_VIA_I2S: Output is sent to and external DAC (such as a PT811), digitally coded.
 This is the only mode that supports STEREO_HACK.
 It also need the least processing power.
     - TODO: Untested!
 - There is no "HIFI_MODE", in addition to the above output options.
 For high quality output, either use an external DAC, or increase the PDM_RESOLUTION value.
-- Do note that the ESP8266 pins can output less current than the other supported CPUs.
+- Note that the ESP8266 pins can output less current than the other supported CPUs.
 The maximum is 12mA, with a recommendation to stay below 6mA.
   - WHEN CONNECTING A HEADPHONE, DIRECTLY, USE APPROPRIATE CURRENT LIMITING RESISTORS (>= 500Ohms).
+- _Any_ WiFi-activity can cause severe spikes in power consumption.
+This can cause audible "ticking" artifacts, long before any other symptoms.
+  - If you do not require WiFi in your sketch, you should turn it off, _explicitly_, using WiFi.mode(WIFI_OFF).
+  - A juicy enough, well regulated power supply, and a stabilizing capacitor between VCC and Gnd can help a lot.
+  - As the (PDM) output signal is digital, a single transistor can be used to amplify it to an independent voltage level.
 - The audio output resolution is always 16 bits on this platform, _internally_.
 Thus, in updateAudio, you should scale your output samples to a full 16 bit range.
 The actual output bittiness cannot easily be quantified, due to PDM coding.
 - audioHook() calls yield() once for every audio sample generated.
 Thus, as long as your audio output buffer does not run empty, you should not need any additional yield()'s inside loop().
 - TODO: fight code ugliness
-- twi_nonblock is not ported

 ## Unrelated notes